sarisht/sarisht.github.io/content/authors/admin/_index.md

     date_start: 2021-07-01
     date_end: 2026-06-01
     summary: |
       PhD candidate in Computer Science at Duke University.
 Studying security of blockchains and cryptocurrency.
 Making DeFi fast and Efficient.
-Currently working with Ethereum Foundation on an Inclusion List Design - AUCIL and separately on analyzing Efficacy of Preconfs with Rohan Shrotium.
+Currently working with Ethereum Foundation on an Inclusion List Design - AUCIL and separately on analyzing Efficacy of Preconfs.
     # button:
     #   text: 'Read Thesis - Incomplete'
     #   url: 'https://example.com'